Performance - Process - Practice

 FAILURE lab is one such research lab; it’s become an umbrella under which I teach improvisation and performance, alongside sharing my current interests, creative questions and obsessions through practice.
 Beyond teaching, I share practice through curation and facilitation of artist exchanges, and I also give individual Somatic Experiencing sessions.

 The most resonant and influential context for my work has been Ponderosa Dance, an international meeting place for experimental dance and improvisation in Germany.
-I attended the first P.O.R.C.H. performance module 2010 and since then have returned every year to this artistic home in some capacity, to train, perform, teach, or host programmes.
+I attended the first P.O.R.C.H. performance module 2010 and since then have always returned to this artistic home in some capacity, to train, perform, teach, or host programmes.

 I am currently making work that prioritise liveness and adaptability.